 It doesn’t look like one meeting a month where the teams compare numbers.

-It looks like content teams are sitting in on discovery calls.
+It looks like content teams are sitting in on discovery calls, an approach critical for scaling SaaS startup marketing.
 It looks like sales reps are sharing verbatim objections, so content can turn them into assets.
 It looks like a shared understanding of what “qualified” means – not a metric passed over a wall, but a conversation.

 Sales tells content what buyers are afraid of.
 Content turns that into something a buyer will read at 11 pm before the board meeting.
 Sales close on the trust that the content was built.